marc-rene/Open_A-Life/README.md

   - **Attack** neighbouring cells
   - **Defend** against attacks both domestic and foreign

+ 8. How large the local supplies stockpile is.
+This would be medicine, goods, etc...

- 8. Local population contentness, this should just be an integer how happy or subjugated the local population is
+ 9. Local population contentness, this should just be an integer how happy or subjugated the local population is